 These types of flooring is commonly used in nursery schools, flagging etc.

 Glazed tiles are available in the following standard sizes: (1) 100x .100 x 5 or 6 mm (2) 150 x 150 x 5 or 6 mm.

-Only the upper surface glows in files.
-The tiles are laid on a hard hardening sub-land which may be of concrete or R.C.C slabs.
+They are laid on a hard-hardening sub-land which may be of concrete or R.C.C slabs.

 The sheets or tiles used for flooring are prepared by filling with pure rubber such as cotton fiber, asbestos fiber or granular cork.

-Linoleum sheet is made by mixing oxidized linseed oil in glue, resins, pigments, cork dust, wood flour and other filler materials.
+The linoleum sheet is made by mixing oxidized linseed oil in glue, resins, pigments, cork dust, wood flour, and other filler materials.